-The majority of the site consists of cultivated agricultural land (maize).
+A large portion of the site consists of cultivated agricultural land (maize).
 Smaller portions of the property (to the west and north-east) are undeveloped and near natural.
-On the western boundary of the site is a small rocky koppie which is also undeveloped and near natural (see figure 8 and 11 below).

-Figure 6: General view of part of the proposed site looking east.
-The existing cultivated areas can clearly be seen.
+Figure 6: General view of part of the proposed site looking north-west from the centre of the property.
+The existing cultivated areas can be seen, as well as the undisturbed areas to the west.

-Figure 7: General view of part of the proposed site looking south-east.
-The existing cultivated areas can clearly be seen.
+Figure 7: General view of part of the proposed site looking north-east from the centre of the property.
+The existing cultivated areas can clearly be seen, as well as the existing ESKOM overhead powerlines can be seen in the distance.

-Figure 8: General view of part of the site, looking north-east over the undisturbed natural areas to the west of the property.
+Figure 8: General view of part of the site, looking west over the property.
+The approximate extent of Portion 5 is indicated by the red dashed line.